 - sending recordings of a private conversation with your spouse (lucky it was just about flooring) to one of your employees as a result of an extremely unlikely string of events.

 The list goes on, and realistically, is just going to continue to grow.
 Some are just creepy (like Alexa laughing in the night), but Alexa "accidentally" sending a recording you didn't even know was being made to someone in your contact list?
+Or Google recording "bedroom chatter" and then losing control of those recordings?

 Of course, you can set Alexa to require a button to be pushed before she'll listen, but as Google Home showed, sometimes manufacturing defects result in the opposite effect - a box that is listening and sending the whole times.